• Home

 Let sit 5-10 minutes and stir again.
 The milk will appear chunky; that's normal.

-• In a large bowl whisk together the gluten free flour, granulated sugar, cocoa powders, baking powder, baking soda and kosher salt.
+• In a large bowl whisk together the ¾ cup plus 2 tablespoons gluten free flour, ¾ cup plus 2 tablespoons granulated sugar, ¼ cup cocoa powder, ¾ teaspoon baking soda, ¼ teaspoon plus ⅛ teaspoon baking powder and ¼ teaspoon plus ⅛ teaspoon kosher salt.

 • Make a well in the center of the dry ingredients.
-Add in the cornstarch water mixture, the homemade buttermilk, the warm water, vegetable oil and vanilla.
+Add in the cornstarch water mixture, the homemade buttermilk, the ½ cup warm water, 2 tablespoons vegetable oil and ½ teaspoon pure vanilla extract.

 Whisk until smooth and combined.
 If the batter appears very thin and liquidy, let it sit 10 minutes; it will start to thicken.